FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  a = 3
+  b = 5
+  c = 1
+  IF a > b THEN
+    IF b > c THEN
+	  Display c
+    ELSE
+      Display b
+    ENDIF
+  ELSE
+    IF a > c THEN
+      Display c
+    ELSE
+      Display a
+    ENDIF
+  ENDIF
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___